Benchmarking World-Model Learning with Environment-Level Queries: Theoretical Framework and Benchmark

 We give the formal definition of this framework below.

-\paragraph{Formal Definition.} Let $\mathcal{M} = \langle S, A, O, T, \Omega \rangle$ denote the reward-free base environment whose dynamics are unknown to the agent.
-Let $\Xi$ be a task parameter space with associated distribution $P_{\Xi}$.
-A \wmla evaluation protocol consists of $P_{\Xi}$ and a deterministic function
+\paragraph{Formal Definition.} Let $\mathcal{M} = \langle S, A, O, T, \Omega \rangle \in \mathfrak{M}$ denote the reward-free base environment whose dynamics are unknown to the agent, and let $\mathfrak{M}$ be the space of all possible environments. \Dat{ An \emph{environment-level query} is a computable higher-order function $q : \mathfrak{M} \to \mathcal{Y}$ that maps an environment to an answer in the answer space $\mathcal{Y}$.
+Unlike queries about individual trajectories, these queries require reasoning about the environment's structure---for example, determining reachability or predicting counterfactual outcomes.
+To test whether an agent's world model can answer such queries, \wmla encodes them as challenge POMDPs with explicit goals. } Let $\Xi$ be a query parameter space with associated distribution $P_{\Xi}$.
+A \wmla evaluation protocol \Dat{specifies} $P_{\Xi}$ and a deterministic function